DEEJ4Y/PetStoreAPI/README.md

 node server.js
 ```

-The server should be running on port 7000 and should have connected to the MongoDB Atlas server.
+The server should be running on the specified port and should have connected to the MongoDB server.

 ## Using the API